HomeGardening GuideSlug Prevention | How to Prevent Slugs and Snails in the Garden

-Slugs and snails are slimy creatures that are attracted to damp and wet soil.
+Slugs and snails are slimy creatures attracted to damp and wet soil.
 Your garden is likely to be infested with slugs if you overwater the soil or if it gets low sunlight.

 Slugs loiter around in search of food and settle near veggies and flowers.
 They feed on plants like lettuce, basil, hostas, and marigold.